SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 # SNcomp version of packetcrypt_rs annminer
 These packetcrypt miners are pre-compiled by Siem, with custom flags and tinkering.
 Use at your own risk.
 No warranty.
 No support.
+The official repo can be found here: https://github.com/cjdelisle/packetcrypt_rs

 * include jemalloc flag for supported devices
 * upward to ~100 performance gains vs packetcrypt_rs pre-compiled miners